 One banana of medium size in addition to the sugar and starch contains 3 g of fiber.
-Everyone, no matter whether with or without diabetes need to consume suitable amounts of dietary fiber because of its health benefits.
+Everyone, no matter whether with or without diabetes needs to consume suitable amounts of dietary fiber because of its health benefits.

-However, the fiber is particularly vital for people who have diabetes, because it can help slow down the absorption and digestion of carbs.
-This can help lower blood glucose spikes and also improve the overall control of the blood glucose.
+However, fiber is particularly vital for people who have diabetes, because it can help slow down the absorption and digestion of carbs.
+This can help lower blood glucose spikes and also improve the overall control of blood glucose.

 Resistant starches are actually chains of sugar – starch which is actually immune to digestion when it comes to the upper part of the digestive system.

-Fully ripe bananas contain a higher glycemic index and might lead to a faster rise in the blood glucose in comparison to unripe or green bananas.
+Fully ripe bananas contain a higher glycemic index and might lead to a faster rise in blood glucose in comparison to unripe or green bananas.

 However, ripeness is not the only factor for the amount of sugar in the banana.
 Size is also another factor.
 The larger the banana, the more carbs.
 Yes, as a matter of fact, a large banana will have a more significant influence on blood glucose levels.

 In order to ensure you don’t lead to a big rise in blood glucose, it’s vital to be aware of the size of the banana you choose to eat.

 Most dietary guidelines for people with diabetes recommend following a balanced, healthy diet that includes fruit.
 It’s like that since consuming vegetables and fruits has been related to a lower risk of heart disease and better health.

 People with diabetes are at higher risk of developing certain diseases, therefore consuming enough vegetables and fruits is vital.